 Many thanks to Ann Pittman Zarate, Kate Brennan, Greg DeCandia, Amanda Bermudez, and Joshua Bermudez for reading and recording this important piece about consent and children.

-In September, my play concept “Intertwined” was accepted as a commission for The Vagrancy’s 2018-2019 Playwrights’ Group which will lead to a staged performance in May 2019 during The Blossoming new play development series.
+In September, my play concept “Intertwined” was accepted as a commission for The Vagrancy’s 2018-2019 Playwrights’ Group which will lead to a staged performance on Sunday, May 26, 2019 during The Blossoming new play development series.
 All of the plays have been inspired by the theme of “true crime,” and my piece explores anti-miscegenation laws and how they particularly impacted Chinese people living in the United States.

 In addition to getting acquainted with the beautiful mountain town of Creede, CO, I managed to make new discovers about my script, had the opportunity to skate on a frozen pond, and enjoyed hearing the work of the other artists participating in this program.
 After attending my first writer’s retreat, I’m now craving more.
 Thank you so much to Ann, Manuel, and Paula for hosting this incredible experience.